QuickBooks Running Slow? 2026 Fixes & Performance Tips

 Sometimes, performance issues are caused by how data is displayed or how you use QuickBooks.

-QuickBooks Data Clean-Up: Reducing File Size for Better Performance
+How Do I Reduce QuickBooks Company File Size for Better Performance?

 Over time, your QuickBooks data file can grow large and cluttered, which slows down performance and affects reporting speed.
 Regular data clean-up helps reduce file size, improve accuracy, and keep QuickBooks smooth: